 More expensive than other brands and doesn’t come with a toy bar.

-The feature-packed swing mode boasts multiple audio settings, 6 speeds, side-to-side and back and forth motions, and a mobile for visual stimulation.
-Removable rocker can easily be carried from room to room and offers 2 soothing vibration settings.
+The feature-packed swing mode boasts multiple audio settings, 6 speeds, side-to-side and back and forth motions, plus a mobile.
+Removable rocker is portable and offers 2 vibration settings.
 Comfortable seat with a 5-point safety harness.
 Can be powered by batteries or an outlet.